 And he then proceeded to delete the next two comments I posted in reply.
 And that was that.
 After more than 300 posts and 33,000+ words exchanged between us, it ended with Justin starting to delete my side of the discussion.
 He had apparently come to the end of his willingness to defend Torahism.
 So I simply replied, “Fair enough, Justin.
 Thanks for lending us your Facebook real estate for so long!
 May God richly bless you, sir.”
 And I meant that sincerely.

 I pray that I was able to “put a pebble in Justin’s shoe” in terms of his current heretical faith walk.
 Justin and his family used to be strong Christian believers.
 It breaks my heart to see that in the last few years they have adopted a belief system that denies the deity of Christ, claims Jesus should not be worshipped, and denounces the Holy Trinity as a “Roman corruption” of Scripture.
-And they don’t just believe this, they preach it aggressively on social media to all their Christian friends.
+And they don’t just believe this, many preach it aggressively to all their Christian friends.
 And now, it seems they have begun censoring opposing viewpoints.
 This is why I feel so strongly that the warning bell needs to be sounded to alert faithful, thoughtful Christians that there is a heresy in our midst.

 “For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance—now that he has died as a ransom to set them free from the sins committed under the first covenant.”
 (Heb 9:15)